 To activate a plugin

-Some WordPress plugins can slow your site’s performance.
-Deactivating plugins and then testing your site’s performance again can help you troubleshoot speed issues.
+Certain WordPress plugins may hinder your site’s performance.
+Turning off plugins and subsequently testing your site’s speed again can assist you in identifying performance problems.

 To Deactivate WordPress Plugins